FLCAC-admin/FLCAC-docs/docs/eLCI_FAQ.md

 :::

 :::{dropdown} How do I determine which region to use?
 A lookup of the appropriate balancing authority can be found at https://www.energy.gov/femp/balancing-authority-lookup-tool.
+Federal Energy Regulatory Commission (FERC) and US average regions are also available.
+Balancing authorities are aggregated into FERC regions which are aggregated into a US average.

 :::